The Software Selection Process (One-Month Timeline)

 Many buyers contract with consulting firms for this specific purpose.
 Of course, there is a cost to taking this approach.

 Another option is to use a free software referral service, such as our own.
 There are a number of different providers of these kind of services with varying levels of expertise and breadth of options.
-Ideally, you should pick a referral service willing to have an in-depth conversation about your needs, as this is a critical step in sourcing the most relevant choices.
+Ideally, you should pick a referral service that is willing to have an in-depth conversation about your needs, as this is a critical step in sourcing the most relevant choices.

 Review Solutions and Speak With the Providers